nmoore93/code-fruteria/README.md

 - We’re stuck on React 16—let’s peel up to React 18 (and maybe even React 19 if you’re feeling wild).
 - The light theme could be fresher than a lemon on a summer day.
 - There’s more juicy work to do, but let’s not bite off more than we can chew.
+- _Some files are just lying around unused—let’s clean up the codebase and compost the leftovers!_

 Who’s ready to modernize this digital fruit bazaar? 🍇💻